4uckleberry/Grounded-Console-Commands/README.md

 -In game, type `` followed by CTRL+V to past in the commands then hit ENTER.

 Enjoy the loot and have fun smashing bugs my friends!

+Sidenote: If you don't want to use the python script and just want the console commands, they start on line 85.